 I guess that rubbed off on me because I eventually appropriated dad’s saying as my own.

 And yes, I too detest even the thought of being late for any kind of appointment, meeting or event.

-For sure, that turned out to be a good thing once I reported for duty with the U.S. Military, for obvious reasons.
+For sure, that turned out to be a good thing once I reported for military duty, for obvious reasons.

 And I’m still the same way today.

 My dad taught me early in life that if I made a habit of being late that would mean I valued my own time more than I value the time of others.
 It’s a simple matter of respect.

 I was also taught that my time is no more valuable to me (or to the world) than someone else’s time is to them (and the world).

 Therefore, if I’m going to waste time it should always be my own instead of someone else’s.

 Now all of the above being said, I don’t harbor any ill feelings towards folks who are rarely on time for things.
 Truth be told, some of the people I love and respect the most will likely end up being late for their own funerals.